SecureIdentityAlliance/osia/src/doc/functional/_dataaccess.rst

     * - Attribute Name
       - In CR
       - In PR
-      - Description

     * - parent1 UIN
       - |tick|
       -
-      -
     * - parent2 UIN
       - |tick|
       -
-      -

 .. list-table:: Document Type
     :header-rows: 1

     * - Document Type
-      - Description

     * - birth certificate
-      - :todo:`To be completed`
     * - death certificate
-      - :todo:`To be completed`

     * - marriage certificate
-      - :todo:`To be completed`